alelouis/alelouis.github.io.old/_posts/2017-12-05-visual-probabilities.md

 ## Joint, marginal and conditional, probabilities visualized

-Being a visual type of person (if that's actually a thing), I like thinking about concept visualy.
-It's not rare to have many interpretations of the same concepts and each one of us choose a mental model that suits us the best when learning new things.
+Being a visual type of person (if that's actually a thing), I like thinking about concepts visually.
+It's not rare to have many interpretations of the same concepts and each one chooses a mental model that suits us the best when learning new things.

 I remember struggling to get my visual mental models right about probabiliy densities at first.
 While this is not typically the way it is teached, I find it easier to mentally understand and anticipate probability mechanics by visual means.
 I share here a graphical approach for theses concepts :
 - Joint probability density : $$p(x, \theta)$$